kzhoa/YOLACT/readme.md

 ## Prepare

-Original Yolact authors use pretrained weights of 'resnet-101',which can be download from 'resnet101_reducedfc.pth'(),
+Original Yolact authors use pretrained weights of backbone 'resnet-101',which can be download from ['resnet101_reducedfc.pth'](https://drive.google.com/file/d/1vaDqYNB__jTB7_p9G6QTMvoMDlGkHzhP/view),

-The file 'resnet101_reducedfc.pth' should be put under './weights/' directory.
+The file `'resnet101_reducedfc.pth'` should be put under `'./weights/'` directory.

 ## Train